teroka/dasset/README.md

                         existing entry for given STAGs.
   --skip                Skip local DB check and always poll Dell for data.
   --remove              Remove STAG from local DB.
-  --eol                 Toggle EOL status of given STAG.
+  --eol {false,true}    Set given EOL state for STAG.
   --exp EXP             Show hardware which has <= N remaining days of
                         warranty.
   --printall            Print everything we have in the DB.